What Does Life Look Like in an At-Home Drug Rehab Program?

 A Peer-to-Peer Relationship With a Dedicated Sober Companion

 With our at-home drug rehab program, you gain access to a dedicated sober companion (we call them Certified Recovery Agents or CRAs) with around-the-clock availability to support and guide your recovery.
 Your CRA can live full-time at your home, come as needed at specific times of the day, or provide remote support.
 The experience is fully customized around your treatment goals and needs.
-As you achieve key treatment milestones, the CRA can step back as you gain the confidence to navigate sobriety on your own by practicing skills in the real world.
+As you achieve key treatment milestones, the CRA can step back and watch you gain the confidence to navigate sobriety on your own by practicing skills in the real world.

 Gain and Practice Actionable Skills and Tools From Day One

 Another significant life change is that at-home treatment provides the opportunity to start practicing newfound coping skills from day one of recovery.
 Immediately after leaving residential treatment, individuals often face the highest risk of relapse.
 After 60 or 90 days, they may think they have their addiction under control and give into old habits.
 With at-home treatment, on the other hand, you can immediately start integrating what you’re learning into your daily life and routine.
+There is no lag time between what you’re learning and practicing it in your regular life.

 Again, daily life is going to look a little different for every at-home rehab participant because the schedule is fully customized around each individual’s needs, goals, and routine.
 However, here’s what life may hypothetically look like for the four groups of program participants we most commonly help:

-1. Working Professionals With a Full-Time Career
+- Working Professionals With a Full-Time Careers

-2. High-Profile Individuals
+- High-Profile Individuals

 Carl is the Vice President of Operations at a global enterprise in the energy industry.
 He travels four to five days a week for his job, often across the nation and sometimes across the globe.
 Because of his intense travel schedule, Carl began turning to prescription drugs to help him sleep through overnight flights and to stay alert during board meetings or while catching up on work at night.
 At first, he only took the pills as needed but soon realized he felt better the more he took, even when he didn’t need them.